cranberrysama/climate-data/README.md

 > ⚠️ Note: Not all GCMs include all variables.
 Some may lack `tasmax`, `tasmin`, or `prec`.

 The grid-level raw data has been deleted.
-We are planing to redownloading and store all the raw data, you will find it in McCarl group NAS。
+We are planing to redownloading and store all the raw data, you will find it in McCarl group NAS `10.118.30.41/CMIP6`。

 ## 3. Data Cleaning Process

 ### • Spatial Aggregation

-We aggregated grid-level data to **county-level** averages using agricultural land area as weights.
-The final dataset has the format:
+We aggregated grid-level CMIP6 data to **county-level** averages using agricultural land area as weights.
+The processed data is stored in our NAS (`10.118.30.41`) in NetCDF format, with one file per 5-year period.

+> 📂 If you wish to perform spatial aggregation for other regions (e.g., countries, custom zones), refer the script `weights_example.py`.
+> This script computes the share of each CMIP6 grid cell that overlaps with your target regions, based on a provided shapefile.
+> 🔎 **Make sure** the shapefile and CMIP6 grid resolution are aligned and properly buffered to capture all overlapping areas.

+### • Additional Variables

+We derived the following variables from daily data:

+- 55 Degree Day bins (–12°C to 42°C)
+- 45 Freezing Degree Day bins (–20°C to 25°C)
+- 59 Temperature bins (–12°C to 46°C)
+- 2 Precipitation intensity  (90th and 95th percentiles)

+> ⚠️ Occasionally, projected `tasmax < tasmin` leads to bin calculation errors.

+### • Crop-Specific Growing Season Aggregation

+We created yearly **growing season summaries** based on crop and state-specific growing dates

+> 🌱 Growing season information is available in ` Modified_GrowingSeason_bystate2.csv`.
+> Note: In the growing season aggregation, precipitation rate was converted from **kg/m²/s** to **kg/m²/day**.
+> We also computed average growing season data for two future periods: **2045–2055** and **2085–2095**.
+> These datasets are available at:
+> `NAS\Climate data\CMIP6\US\growing_season_data\2050`
+> `NAS\Climate data\CMIP6\US\growing_season_data\2090`

+### • Monthly / Quarterly / Yearly Aggregation for Livestock

+This upcoming dataset (in progress) will include:

+- **Temperature-Humidity Index** (`THI_max`, `THI_min`)
+- **THI Bins**
+- **Relative Humidity** (`RH_max`, `RH_min`)
+- **RH Bins**

+The data is prepared for **state-level livestock analysis**, covering major categories such as **cattle, hogs, layers, and broilers ...**.

+> Climate variables are aggregated at the state level using county-level livestock populations as weights.

+---

+## Contact

+If you need access to this dataset or need help adapting the preprocessing code, feel free to contact mengqiaoliu@tamu.edu.